Inferring the nature of active neutrinos: Dirac or Majorana?: Acknowledgments

 \section{Acknowledgments}

-The work of CSK is supported by NRF of Korea (NRF-2021R1A4A2001897).
+The work of CSK is supported by NRF of Korea (NRF-2021R1A4A2001897, NRF-2022R1I1A1A01055643).
 MVNM thanks G Rajasekaran, Rahul Sinha and the members of the Journal Club for comments and criticisms.
 DS is thankful to Manimala Mitra for discussions, and to Minakshi Nayak for bringing the GAZELLE detector to our attention.
 The authors are grateful to Claudio Dib, Kaoru Hagiwara, Anjan Joshipura and Alexei Smirnov for their critical comments.